igorkry/tnt4j-streams/README.md

 This sample shows how to integrate TNT4J-Streams into Your custom API.

-Sample files can be found in `samples\custom` directory.
+Sample files can be found in `samples/custom` directory.

 `SampleIntegration.java` shows how to make TNT4J-Streams integration into Your API.
 Also integration could be made using `StreamsAgent.runFromAPI(cfgFileName)` call.